 During times of stress, additional cortisol is released into the bloodstream, triggering a critical increase in blood sugar levels to enable us to either fight or run away from a threat.
 Cortisol drives this energy boost by breaking down sugar stores in the liver and opposing the actions of insulin so that blood sugar is available to the cell receptors that need it the most.

 Your body manages episodic cortisol elevation well.
 However, during situations of chronic stress, cortisol may be constantly elevated, which can cause insulin resistance.
-When the body has reduced insulin sensitivity, higher levels of insulin are required to generate an appropriate insulin response from cells, setting the stage for conditions like diabetes and obesity.
+When the body has reduced insulin sensitivity, higher levels of insulin secretion are required to generate an appropriate insulin response from cells, setting the stage for conditions like diabetes and obesity.

 How does this affect body weight?
 Insulin is well-known for its effect on blood sugar, but insulin is also a fat-storage hormone.
-Insulin prevents the breakdown of fat, so chronically elevated insulin levels lead to excess adipose tissue because the body cannot use fat stores for energy.
+Insulin prevents the breakdown of fat, so chronically elevated insulin levels lead to excess adipose tissue because the body cannot use its body fat stores for energy.

-Thyroid hormones (TSH, T3, and T4) are intrinsically involved in weight regulation through a hormone secretion feedback loop with the brain.
+Thyroid hormones (TSH, T3, and T4) are intrinsically involved in healthy weight regulation through a hormone secretion feedback loop with the brain.

 When your thyroid hormone levels are low (a common disease state called hypothyroidism, characterized by decreased appetite and weight gain), your metabolism slows, and the brain releases more thyroid-stimulating hormone (TSH), which encourages the thyroid glands in the neck to increase hormone secretion.